 The good news is that we're doing our part to reduce water consumption.
-In fact, CSU has recorded a 25 percent reduction in potable water use, per weighted campus user, since 2005!
+In fact, CSU has recorded a 37 percent reduction in potable water use per square foot since 2005!

 The average American consumed 36.5 gallons of bottled water in 2015.
 76% of this water was in single-serve bottles for a total of about 52 billion 16.9 ounce bottles!
 The U.S. recycling rate for plastic bottles is 31.8% which means over 35 billion plastic bottles ended up in landfills.
 This represents more than $1 billion dollars’ worth of wasted plastic each year.

 Bring your own bottle and Reduce, Reuse, Refresh!

 As if that weren’t enough, you can save BIG by abandoning bottled water!
 Cleveland Water estimates that bottled water could cost an individual $1,757 per year while the same amount of clean and safe Cleveland tap water would cost only $.82!